INFO490/assignments/hw7/hw7.markdown

 #### Function: get\_hypotheses()

-- Write a function named *get_hypotheses()* that takes two integers (the first serial number 1 and the final serial number N) and returns a Numpy array of integers [1, ..., N].
+- Write a function named *get_hypotheses()* that takes two integers (the first serial number 1 and the final serial number N) and returns a Numpy array of integers [1, 2, ..., N].

-Note that the number N is used to build a uniform prior.
+Note that the number N will be used for building a uniform prior.
 So what is our prior belief regarding the number of households in IL before seeing the data?
 Not much except that we have some idea about the population of IL.
 A quick google search shows me that the population of IL in 2012 was 12.88 million.
-The number of households cannot be greater than the population, so I think it is reasonable to use a hypotheses of [1, 2, ..., 12880000].
+The number of households cannot be greater than the population, so it would be reasonable to use a hypotheses of [1, 2, ..., 12880000].

 Hint: See [numpy.arange()](http://docs.scipy.org/doc/numpy/reference/generated/numpy.arange.html).